thisisevilevil/evilevil365/_posts/2024-12-31-Top10-Reasons-CloudNative.md

 I helped my first large-enterprise customer go cloud native all the way back in 2019, and now that I'm looking at the end of 2024 and peeking into 2025, my 2025 calendar is also fully booked for assisting one of my new customers going cloud native for 2025 whilst also migrating away from Capainstaller in the same process, so no SCCM for a change.

-My new years resolution for 2025 will definitely be to get out and speak more at public events about going cloud native, to break it down a bit and make it digestiable for some of you that is afraid to take the big cloud native plunge.
+My new years resolution for 2025 will definitely be to get out and speak more at public events about going cloud native, to break it down a bit and make it digestible for some of you that is afraid to take the big cloud native plunge.

 That's all for now folks, I hope you have a happy new year and I will see you all in 2025 :)